pengjhen/Blood-Glucose-Prediction-Project/README.md

 ## Project Goals:
 The primary objectives of this project are to practice and refine skills in Python and machine learning, focusing on time-series forecasting and deep learning, and to gain insights into the performance of traditional statistical, machine learning, and deep learning models for time-series data.

-### Enhance Machine Learning and Python Skills:
 This project is part of my journey to deepen my expertise in Python and machine learning, specifically in time-series prediction tasks.
 By implementing multiple model types, I aim to build a stronger understanding of different forecasting techniques.

+### Main outcome - Blood Glucose Prediction:
+Assess how each model performs in predicting future blood glucose levels.
+The goal is to evaluate the practical applications and performance differences between traditional statistical, machine learning, and deep learning approaches for this type of health-related data.

 ### Model Comparison:
 Implement and evaluate three different time-series models to identify strengths and limitations:
 1. ARIMA (AutoRegressive Integrated Moving Average), a classic statistical model for time-series forecasting, using R.
 2. LSTM (Long Short-Term Memory), a type of recurrent neural network that is well-suited for sequential data, using Python.
 3. XGBoost: A machine learning algorithm known for its high performance with structured data, using Python.

-### Blood Glucose Prediction:
-Assess how each model performs in predicting future blood glucose levels.
-The goal is to evaluate the practical applications and performance differences between traditional statistical, machine learning, and deep learning approaches for this type of health-related data.

 ## Project Structure